miku86/learn-in-public/computer-science-and-programming-in-python.md

 - List: look up element by index (starts from 0, increasing) <===> Dict: look up element by key (whatever you like)

 ---

+## 07. Testing, Debugging, Exceptions, Assertions

+- You are making soup but bugs keep falling in from the ceiling.
+What do you do?
+  - keep lid closed: defensive programming
+  - check soup for bugs: testing
+  - clean kitchen: debugging

+### Defensive Programming

+- Decomposition
+- Abstraction

+### Testing

+- Compare input/output pairs to specification

+#### Types

+- Unit Test: validate each piece of program separately
+- Regression Test: catch reintroduced errors that were previously fixed
+- Integration Test: test if overall programm works

+#### Approaches

+- black box testing:
+  - explore paths through specification
+  - can be reused if implementation changes
+  - can be done by someone other than the implementer (biased)
+- glass box testing:
+  - explore paths through code
+  -  called path-complete if every potential path through code is tested at least once

+### Debugging

+- Study events leading up to an error
+- steep learning curve
+- goal is to have a bug-free program
+- tools:
+  - print with bisecting
+  - read error messages
+  - logic errors: think before coding, explain code to someone else

+### DON'T

+1. write entire program
+2. test entire program
+3. debug entire program

+### DO

+1. write one function
+2. unit test this function
+3. debug this function
+4. integration test
+5. repeat from 1.

+### Exception

+- handle exception: use try & except
+- never fail silently
+- instead raise exception

+### Assertions

+- assertions don’t allow a programmer to control response to unexpected conditions
+- ensure that execution halts whenever an expected condition is not met
+- typically used to check inputs to functions, but can be used anywhere
+- can be used to check outputs of a function to avoid propagating bad values
+- can make it easier to locate a source of a bug
+- goal is to spot bugs as soon as introduced and make clear where they happened
+- use as a supplement to testing
+- raise exceptions if users supplies bad data input
+- use assertions to:
+  - check types of arguments or values
+  - check that invariants on data structures are met
+  - check constraints on return values
+  - check for violations of constraints on procedure (e.g. no duplicates in a list)

+---